 Because of this lack of any sort of testing, the long-term effects of these drugs are currently unknown.
 There are, however, indications that various synthetic cannabinoids are responsible for possible long-term adverse physical and psychoactive effects.

-Withdrawal from synthetic cannabinoids
+Withdrawal from synthetic marijuanna

 Studies have shown that some heavy users of synthetic cannabinoids have demonstrated withdrawal symptoms when using ceased.
 These symptoms included irritability, agitation, anxiety, headaches, insomnia, and depression.
 These symptoms were significant enough that many of the patients within the trials received medication and treatment for them.

-Treatment for synthetic cannabinoid abuse
+Treatment and recovery for synthetic marijuana abuse

 Despite its current legality in most areas of the United States, synthetic cannabinoid abuse is a serious problem, which may require treatment in heavy users.
 Inpatient treatment for addiction provides the greatest chance of recovery for someone suffering from an addiction to synthetic cannabinoids.
 Inpatient treatment can help establish a new way of life in a recovery program that allows the patient to achieve long-term sobriety.